OCA/bank-payment/account_payment_order/README.rst

 This module also adds a button *Add to Payment Order* on supplier invoices and a button *Add to Debit Order* on customer invoices.

+You can print a Payment Order via the menu Accounting > Payments > Payment Orders and then select the payment oder to print.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/173/10.0